-Here’s how I constructed mine…
+Here’s how I made my ollas…

 How to Make Awesome Two-Dollar Ollas

-You will need..
+You will need

-Two equal sized unglazed terracotta pots.
+- Two equal sized unglazed terracotta pots.

-One tube of weatherproof silicone sealer*.
+- One tube of weatherproof silicone sealer*.

-Optional: old pieces of pipe or hose to fit the drainage hole of the pot.
+- Optional: old pieces of pipe or hose to fit the drainage hole of the pot.

 *I made twelve large ollas and three smallish ones.
 One tube of silicone sealer was enough to do the lot, with some to spare.
-I also used a food safe grade silicone, the kind used for watertanks and indoor plumbing.
+I also used a food-safe grade silicone, the kind used for water tanks and indoor plumbing.

-Once they had dried, I filled them up with water for a test run to ensure there were no leaks.
-They held their water.
+6. Once they have dried, I filled them with water for a test run to ensure there were no leaks.
+They held their water!
 My large ollas hold a generous 3-litre drink.